-1876 Birthday of Broadway comedian Victor Moore (1876-1962), who starred or co-starred in the original casts of many musical comedies, notably Of Thee I Sing, Anything Goes, Louisiana Purchase, Leave It to Me! and Oh, Kay!.
+1876 Birthday of Broadway comedian Victor Moore, who stars or co-stars in the original casts of many musical comedies, notably Of Thee I Sing, Anything Goes, Louisiana Purchase, Leave It to Me!, and Oh, Kay!.

-1925 Birthday of costume designer Patricia Zipprodt who created the clothes for many Broadway classics, including Fiddler on the Roof, Cabaret, 1776, Pippin, Chicago, Sunday in the Park With George and Into the Woods.
+1925 Birthday of costume designer Patricia Zipprodt who creates the clothes for many Broadway classics, including Fiddler on the Roof, Cabaret, 1776, Pippin, Chicago, Sunday in the Park With George, and Into the Woods.

 1930 Tom Powers stars as a King who threatens to abdicate and upset The Apple Cart.
-George Bernard Shaw penned this comedy, which will run for 11 weeks at the Martin Beck and Alvin Theatres in New York.
+George Bernard Shaw penned the comedy, which runs for 11 weeks at the Martin Beck and Alvin Theatres in New York.
 The cast includes Claude Rains and Morris Carnovsky.
 Philip Moeller provides the direction.

-1999 Director Michael Greif's production of Paul Scott Goodman's Bright Lights, Big City opens Off-Broadway at the New York Theatre Workshop, where director Greif's Rent debuted in 1996.
+1999 Director Michael Greif's production of Paul Scott Goodman's Bright Lights, Big City opens Off-Broadway at New York Theatre Workshop, where Greif directed Rent in 1996.
 The musical is based on the Jay McInerney novel about a writer who hedonistically plows through New York City high life in 1984.
 Patrick Wilson makes his New York debut as the lead.

 2012 Howard Kissel, a critic who covered New York's theatre scene for nearly four decades, dies at age 69.
 For half of his long career, Kissel's primary perch was The Daily News, where he worked for 20 years, most of them as the chief theatre critic.
 He also served as chairman of both the New York Film Critics Circle and the New York Drama Critics Circle; sat on the drama jury for the Pulitzer Prize; and wrote The Abominable Showman, a biography of producer David Merrick.